 A made-from-scratch Pumpkin cake recipe that makes your house smell deliciously like Autumn while it slowly cooks in your Crockpot.

 I found this recipe in one of my cookbooks.
 In order to justify my cookbook collection, I have to use them sometimes.
-I don’t know about you, but looking through cookbooks can be as distracting as looking through old family photos!
+I don’t know about you, but looking through cookbooks can be as distracting.
 The first thing you know, you’ve been reading for hours and have a nice new grocery list!

 - 2 Cups All Purpose Flour

 - 1 tsp. baking soda

 - 2 sticks unsalted butter at room temperature

 - 4 eggs at room temperature

 - 1 can 15oz. solid-pack pumpkin

 - Spray your slow cooker well with non-stick cooking spray.